-Ship-borne radiometer calibration and verification measurement procedures should be consolidated as a result of a critical review of those currently documented in peer-review literature or already included in compilations produced by former programs and "lessons learned" from deployments aboard ships and in the laboratory.
+Shipborne MW radiometer calibration and verification measurement procedures should be consolidated as a result of a critical review of those currently documented in peer-review literature or already included in compilations produced by former projects and "lessons learned" from deployments aboard ships and in the laboratory.
 Consolidated protocols should be maintained and published.